NeosoftCybersecurite/CyberHawk/README.md

 - Fill in the question in the file "**[EN][CyberHawk] Client Questionnaire**".
 - Install Cyberhawk environments following the procedure in the document "**[FR][CyberHawk] Documentation Installation**".
 - Read the user manual "**[EN][CyberHawk] User Manual**".

-> [!IMPORTANT]
-> The installation manual is currently only available in french.
-Sorry for the inconvenience.